-The Bulgarian government has adopted a policy of developing citizen access to government data through the establishment of an open data portal.
-As of late 2018, there were more than 8,000 datasets.
+Score 6 The Bulgarian government has adopted a policy of developing citizen access to government data through the establishment of an open data portal.
+As of late 2019, there were close to 10,000 datasets available, and constant updates take place.
 All datasets are downloadable in machine-ready format.
 The data portal provides citizens with a powerful tool for assessing government policies and holding the government accountable.
-However, there are two major limitations.
-First, the supply of data, which would enable citizens to make a preliminary assessment of major government projects and plans, is a relatively limited.
+Two major limitations remain, however.
+First, the supply of data, which would enable citizens to make a preliminary assessment of major government projects and plans, is relatively limited.
 Second, many datasets are difficult to interpret because of obscure and unclear methodologies.